 5 Grimm Fairy Tale Stories That Would Make Great Horror Movies

-I might not have a “crazy first horror movie experience” story but I sure do have a crazy naptime story.
+I might not have a “crazy first horror movie experience” story, but I sure do have a crazy nap time story.
 Growing up I spent a lot of time at my grandparents’ house.
-And grandparents being “old” (don’t tell my grandma she will resurrect just to give me a beating for that), they would force me to nap.
-I say force because I was an energetic child that absolutely despised napping.
+And grandparents being rather “old-school”, they would force me to nap.
+I say “force” because I was an energetic child that absolutely despised napping.
 My grandpa, being his kind self, told me if I attempted to nap, he would tell me a story.
-I guess we know where my demented side came from because he decided “Hansel and Gretel” was an appropriate story to share with a 5-year-old.
+Apparently “Hansel and Gretel” was an appropriate story to share with a 5-year-old.
 Ever since I heard the story, I would ask him to tell it to me again and again during the dreaded naptime.
 And every time I enjoyed it as if it was the first time I heard it.
 So you can tell this story holds a special place in my heart.

-With that said, it is evident that I am stoked for the new Orion pictures movie, Gretel and Hansel.
-I am excited to see what twist they have applied to it.
-My eagerness got me thinking, what other Grimm fairy tales would make good horror movies?
+With that said, it is evident that I’m stoked for the new Orion pictures movie, Gretel and Hansel, and I’m eager to see what sort of modern twist they have applied to it.
+My eagerness got me thinking: “What other Grimm fairy tales would make good horror movies?”.
 After all, some of these stories are flat-out grotesque and dark.
 Being the huge Grimm brothers fan that I am, I pulled five stories from their vast pool of fairy tales that will make you raise an eyebrow, and that I believe would make great horror films.
 These could be made into period pieces or be given a modern twist.
 Either way, these stories are definitely ones genre fans should check out.

 The Robber Bridegroom